 Can I get a refund?

-Room and meals: Student accounts will be adjusted to meet the residential and meals use starting July 28th.
+Room and meals: Student accounts were adjusted to meet the residential and meals use starting July 28th.
 Requests to remain in housing for the full semester were due on July 27, 2020 by emailing firstname.lastname@example.org.

 Tuition and fees: Because the college continues to offer education to students both in-person and remotely, there is not an adjustment for tuition expenses.
 Fees (facilities, student activity, safety/security) continue to be used for maintenance and development of infrastructure.